peter-kehl/dbg/README.md

 # dbg

-A Clojure library designed to trace evaluation of functions calls and forms.
+A Clojure library designed to trace evaluation of functions calls, macros and special forms.
 It indents any output.

+It logs entering and leaving functions or macros/special forms.
+It indents them, along with any inner output - simple and pretty.
+You prefix function calls with `dbgf` or macros/special forms with `dbg`.
+No need to add extra parens () around, hence this is practical.

 # Usage